ethereum/devp2p/discv5/discv5-wire.md

 value in parentheses is the `message-type`.

 Request messages are transported in a [message packet](#ordinary-message-packet).
-Response and notification messages are transported in a [session message packet](#session-message-packet).
+Response and notification messages are transported in a [notification packet](#notification-packet).

 For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value